AsyncMC/Mojang-API-Libs/generated-sources/php/mojang-api/README.md

 require_once(__DIR__ . '/vendor/autoload.php');

 // Configure HTTP basic authorization: MojangStatisticsToken
-$config = OpenAPI\Client\Configuration::getDefaultConfiguration()
+$config = com.github.asyncmc.mojang.api.php.server\Configuration::getDefaultConfiguration()
     ->setUsername('YOUR_USERNAME')
     ->setPassword('YOUR_PASSWORD');

-$apiInstance = new OpenAPI\Client\Api\MiscellaneousApi(
+$apiInstance = new com.github.asyncmc.mojang.api.php.server\Api\MiscellaneousApi(
     // If you want use custom http client, pass your client which implements `GuzzleHttp\ClientInterface`.
     // This is optional, `GuzzleHttp\Client` will be used as default. new GuzzleHttp\Client(),
     $config
 );
-$order_statistics_request = new \OpenAPI\Client\Model\OrderStatisticsRequest(); // \OpenAPI\Client\Model\OrderStatisticsRequest | The payload is a json list of options under the metricKeys key.
+$order_statistics_request = new \com.github.asyncmc.mojang.api.php.server\com.github.asyncmc.mojang.api.php.model\OrderStatisticsRequest(); // \com.github.asyncmc.mojang.api.php.server\com.github.asyncmc.mojang.api.php.model\OrderStatisticsRequest | The payload is a json list of options under the metricKeys key.
 You will receive a single object corresponding to the sum of sales of the requested type(s).
 You must request at least one type of sale.
 Below is the default list used by https://minecraft.net/en/stats/

 try {
     $result = $apiInstance->getOrdersStatistics($order_statistics_request);